 10) Coded variable definitions –

-[Instructions/Remove: List the sampling station, sampling site code, and station code used in the data.]

 Sampling station: Sampling site code: Station code:

-Sengstacken Arm SE sossewq

-Winchester Arm WI soswiwq

-Valino Island VA sosvawq

-Charleston Bridge CH soschwq
+Cabretta Creek CA sapcawq

+Dean Creek DC sapdcwq

+Hunt Dock HD saphdwq

+Lower Duplin LD sapldwq

 11) QAQC flag definitions –

-[Instructions/Remove: This section details the automated and secondary QAQC flag definitions.
-Include the following excerpt:]

 QAQC flags provide documentation of the data and are applied to individual data points by insertion into the parameter’s associated flag column (header preceded by an F_).
 During primary automated QAQC (performed by the CDMO), -5, -4, and -2 flags are applied automatically to indicate data that is missing and above or below sensor range.
 All remaining data are then flagged 0, passing initial QAQC checks.
 During secondary and tertiary QAQC 1, -3, and 5 flags may be used to note data as suspect, rejected due to QAQC, or corrected.

 -5 Outside High Sensor Range